 The display offers 7 main apps; music, navigation, calendar, energy monitor, web browser, reverse camera and phone.
 The energy monitor is particularly useful, as it plots expected against average range, showing where driving efficiency can be improved.
 It also integrates with the navigation, showing a predicted battery level for the end of your journey, as well as whether you have the juice to get home again.

-Comfort for occupants in the back is also high, with the Tesla’s lack of a transmission tunnel particularly good for middle seat passengers.
-In the front the area normally taken up by the transmission tunnel is wisely used for a labyrinth of storage compartments, with modular plates installed to allow this space to be customised to suit your own needs.
+Comfort for occupants in the back is also high, with Tesla’s lack of a transmission tunnel particularly good for middle-seat passengers.
+In the front, the area normally taken up by the transmission tunnel is wisely used for a labyrinth of storage compartments, with modular plates installed to allow this space to be customised to suit your own needs.
 The review car also came fitted with the panoramic sunroof (a £2000 extra), which makes the cabin feel even more open and airy.
-It’s position is controlled by the touch screen, and is operated by sliding back the glass on a virtual representation of the car – nifty!
+Its position is controlled by the touch screen, and is operated by sliding back the glass on a virtual representation of the car – nifty!

 As previously mentioned, there’s no denying that the Tesla is a handsome machine.
 Smooth, sleek lines are met with the angular lighting elements and sharp front grille.
 Look a little further and you start to see where Tesla has managed to create the shape; it’s yet another advantage of being electric.

 Despite looking like a relatively ordinary vehicle, there are clues to be had for the trained eye.
 The sloping bonnet line would undoubtedly be impossible with a bulky internal combustion engine in place underneath.
 The relatively small grilles up front are another clue – though the Tesla does feature liquid cooling for the batteries, its demands for airflow are far lower than a conventional car.